fakemonk1/Reinforcement-Learning-Lunar_Lander/README.md

-# AI Learning to land a Rocket | Google’s Deepmind and Reinforcement Learning Implementation
+# AI Learning to land a Rocket

 ## Introduction
 In this article, we will cover a brief introduction to **Reinforcement Learning** and will learn about how to train a **Deep Q-Network(DQN)** agent to solve the “***Lunar Lander***” Environment in OpenAI gym.
+We will use Google’s Deepmind and Reinforcement Learning Implementation for this.

 ![https://raw.githubusercontent.com/fakemonk1/Reinforcement-Learning-Lunar_Lander/master/images/3.gif](https://raw.githubusercontent.com/fakemonk1/Reinforcement-Learning-Lunar_Lander/master/images/3.gif)

-Reinforcement Learning is a massive topic and we are not going to cover everything here in detail.
+**Reinforcement Learning** is a massive topic and we are not going to cover everything here in detail.
 Instead, the aim of this article is to get your hands dirty with some practical example of reinforcement learning and show the implementation of RL in solving real-world use cases.

 We will discuss the rationale behind using the DQN and will cover the Experience Replay and Exploration-Exploitation dilemma encountered while training the Neural Network is discussed as well.
 In the last, we will discuss the agent’s training and testing performance and the effect of hyper-parameter in the agent’s performance.